COVID-19 Updates and Resources

 Building Permits & Inspections

-Applications for building permits can still be submitted by email, fax or regular mail.
-The Village’s permits are available on the Permit Applications page.
-At this time, the Village will not require payment of the permit fees at time of application.
-These fees will now be able to be paid at time of permit issuance.
-Village staff will still be conducting essential inspections.
-Nonessential inspections, that require entering our residents’ homes will not be conducted at this time.
-The determination of essential versus nonessential will be decided by the Village’s Chief Building Official.
+The Building Department is open during its regular hours of 7:30 a.m. - 4:30 p.m.
+Masks are required when entering the building.
+Applications for building permits can be submitted in person, by email, fax, or regular mail.
+The Village’s permits are available on the Permit Application page.
+The Village will not require payment of permit fees at time of application unless you are submitting in person.
+Permit fees will now be able to be paid at time of permit issuance.
+Village staff will still be conducting inspections, practicing social distancing protocols.
 The processes for issuing building permits and requesting inspections will continue with no changes.
-Next week, the Village will have installed a drop box by the Village Building Department entrance that will allow residents/contractors to drop off large-format plans and permit applications.
+The Village has installed a drop box by the Village’s main entrance that will allow residents/contractors to drop off plans and permit applications.
 All possible efforts will be taken to not disrupt construction in the Village, while still protecting the public and Village staff.

 Utilities and Services